Nutritionist (Dietitian)

 University of Southern California

 Students in this program learn about the ins and outs of nutrition through didactic coursework and 1,200 supervised practice hours.
 Upon completion, students can earn an RDN credential.
-Accredited by ACEND, graduates from this program go on to work in hospitals and healthcare facilities, long-term care facilities, school food programs, or private practices.
+Accredited by ACEND, graduates from this program work in hospitals and healthcare facilities, long-term care facilities, school food programs, or private practices.

 • Location: Los Angeles, California